callumrollo/adcp-glider-guide/manual/adcp-glider-manual.md

 - **SO** Enable Serial Output
 - **DF** Data format **Do not change!**

-### Scientific guidance

-Average mode is best for shear velocity information.
-Low power consumption and good data quality can be achieved using the settings suggested by Creed or Rudnick (see NCP_GO files included in repo).
-Burst mode is geared toward measurements of turbulence, this is more power hungry and will fill up the memory card faster.

 ### Useful excerpts from the ADCP Integrator manual, last updated Oct 2017.
 Comments added in italics